zigbeer/cc-znp/README.md

 <a name="API_init"></a>
 ### .init(spCfg, callback)

-Create a new serial port on `spCfg.path` and connect to CC253X SoC.
+Enable a serial port connecting to CC253X SoC with given `spCfg.path`.

 **Arguments:**